IllumiGK/Hospital-Outpatient-Booking-System/Team_Contribution/README.md

   * Worked on frontend components
   * Co-Contributed to the design of the Figma prototype
   * Co-Contributed to the development of the project report
-  * Implimenting of AI features in the project
+  * Implementing of AI features in the project

   ---